Nonconcentration of return times: Introduction

-The proof of Theorem \ref{mainthm1} uses electrical network and martingale arguments and the proof of Theorem \ref{mainthm2} incorporates spectral decomposition of killed random walks.
+The proof of Theorem~\ref{mainthm1} uses electrical network and martingale arguments, and the proof of Theorem~\ref{mainthm2} incorporates spectral decomposition of killed random walks.
 These two inequalities are sharp up to multiplicative constants.
-Indeed, for Theorem \ref{mainthm1}, it is easy to see that in a copy of $\N$, together with $d-1$ new vertices who are attached only to $0$ we have $\prob_0(\tau_0\ge t) \approx {c \over d \sqrt{t}}$.
+Indeed, for Theorem~\ref{mainthm1}, it is easy to see that in a copy of $\N$, together with $d-1$ new vertices who are attached only to $0$ we have $\prob_0(\tau_0\ge t) \approx\frac{c }{ d \sqrt{t}}$.

-Constructing a graph which saturates the inequality of Theorem \ref{mainthm2} is harder and we perform this in section \ref{secsharp}.
-The sharpness of Theorem \ref{mainthm2} is perhaps more surprising since most natural examples exhibit an upper bound of order $1/t$.
-For example, in $\Z$ it is classical (see \cite{Feller2}) that $\prob_v(\tau_v \geq t) \approx t^{-1/2}$ and $\prob_v(\tau_v = t)\approx t^{-3/2}$.
+Constructing a graph which saturates the inequality of Theorem \ref {mainthm2} is harder, and we perform this in Section~\ref{secsharp}.
+The sharpness of Theorem~\ref{mainthm2} is perhaps more surprising since most natural examples exhibit an upper bound of order $1/t$.
+For example, in $\Z$ it is classical (see~\cite{Feller2}) that $\prob_v(\tau_v \geq t) \approx t^{-1/2}$ and $\prob_v(\tau_v = t)\approx t^{-3/2}$.
 It is likely that if the distribution of $\tau_v$ is regular varying in some sense it is possible to prove a $1/t$ upper bound.
-Indeed, in the construction in Section \ref{secsharp} the rate of decay of $\prob_v(\tau_v \geq t)$ has extremely different behavior at different scales of $t$.
+Indeed, in the construction in Section~\ref{secsharp} the rate of decay of $\prob_v(\tau_v \geq t)$ has extremely different behavior at different scales of~$t$.

-It is a well known fact that $\E \tau_v= \infty$ for any infinite connected graph.
-This of course follows from Theorem \ref{mainthm1}, but a simpler way to see it is to consider the Green function
+It is a well-known fact that $\E\tau_v= \infty$ for any infinite connected graph.
+This of course follows from Theorem~\ref{mainthm1}, but a simpler way to see it is to consider the Green function

 that is, the expected number of visits to $u$ before returning to $v$.
 It is easy to check that the vector $\{g(u)\}_{u\in G}$ is invariant under the random walk operator and that $g(v)=1$.
 Hence, $g(u)=d_u/d_v$ for all $u$ in the connected component of $v$.
-Furthermore, it is clear that $\sum_{u} g(u) = \E \tau_v$ and since $G$ is connected and infinite we deduce that $\E \tau_v = \infty$.
+Furthermore, it is clear that $\sum_{u} g(u) = \E\tau_v$, and since $G$ is connected and infinite we deduce that $\E\tau_v = \infty$.

-\subsection{The finite collision property.}
+\subsection{The finite collision property}